kscnl1n/tacctut-vs/READTHEDOCS_OUTPUT/_sources/How to Install Conda.rst.txt

 ----------------------
 Miniconda is a minimal installer for Conda that allows you to install Conda without unnecessary packages, saving disk space.
 You can also install Anaconda, which is a distribution of Conda with additional pre-installed with over 300 data science packages, but Miniconda is recommended for a smaller installation.

+For this guide's purposes, we will use Miniconda.